cavidparker/Convolutional-Neural-Network-CNN-/README.md

 ### Convolution 2D:
 - use it for the frist layer,2D use it for images and 3D use it for Videos
 ### MaxPooling 2D:
-- that make out pooling layer, normally we use 2*2 matrix. because we don't want to lose any data.
+- that make out pooling layer, normally we use 2*2 matrix because we don't want to lose any data.